rukkylatunde2001/terraform-aws-serverless-data-pipeline/README.md

 ---

-## Project Structure

-terraform-aws-serverless-data-pipeline/
-├── provider.tf          # AWS + archive provider configuration
-├── main.tf              # All 13 AWS resources defined as code
-├── lambda_function.py   # Python code for the Lambda function
-└── .gitignore           # Excludes state files and .terraform/ folder

----

-# 2. Initialise Terraform (downloads AWS and archive providers)
-terraform init

-# 3. Preview what will be created
-terraform plan

-# 4. Build all 13 resources in AWS
-terraform apply

-### Destroy Everything

-bash
-terraform destroy

-All 13 resources are deleted cleanly.
-No manual cleanup required.

----

 ## How It Was Built — Step by Step

 ### Step 1 — Configure the AWS Provider

 Created provider.tf to declare the AWS and archive providers, locking the AWS provider to version ~> 5.0 and setting the region to us-east-1.

-Ran terraform init to download both providers and initialise the working directory.
+Ran 'terraform init' to download both providers and initialise the working directory.

 ![Terraform Init Success](screenshots/terraform_init.png)